-It is time to show the rest of the world what this island is really about through our youngest generation's eyes!
+It is time to take a glimpse of Utila through the eyes of our youngest generation!
 "Eyes of Utila" is a project that gives children the chance to show off some of the hidden gems that they value most about their island and to encourage them to observe and appreciate the unique environment they live in.
-Children from all of the schools that participated in the Environmental Education Program took part in a photography competition where 24 cameras were donated (used on loan by the children that could not afford their own) so that they could explore and express themselves through creative images of they place they call home.
-A full exhibition was held on September 18th, 2016 to not only showcase their hard work, but to celebrate the 6 months of the newest education program where various topics were covered to encourage the kids to fall in love with and be proud of their island.
-The best 30 photos (chosen by third party judges) were printed and displayed for the entire community to see and the best 12 were made into a 2017 Eyes of Utila calendar!
-The first place photographer was given the best of the donated cameras, and other prizes were generously donated by local dive shops and restaurants and given to the other featured young photographers.
+Children from schools participating in the Environmental Education Program, were invited to take part in a photography competition!
+24 cameras were kindly donated (to be used on loan by the children that could not afford their own), so that they could explore and express themselves through creative images of they place they call home.
+A full exhibition was held both in September 2016 and 2017; to not only showcase their hard work, but to celebrate the continued success of the new collaborative education program.
+During this program, various topics were covered to encourage the kids to fall in love with and be proud of their island.

 Each year, the best 30 photos are chosen by third party judges, printed and displayed for the entire community to see.
 The best 12 are made into a annual Eyes of Utila calendar!

 The first place photographer receives a grand prize (in the past a digital camera and a scuba dive course).
 Runners up and featured photographers receive various other prizes which are generously donated by local dive shops, businesses and restaurants.